 What is the story?
 A biker gang, led by Raven (Willem Dafoe) kidnaps mega-hit singer, Ellen Aim (Diane Lane).
 Her old boyfriend, Tom Cody (Michael Paré), comes home and gets talked into rescuing her.

 Why did Raven kidnap her?
 No clue.
 Why did Tom ever leave home?
 Maybe because Ellen broke his heart?
+You never know for sure.

 STOP IT!
 You’re thinking too much.
 You do not think when worshipping… I mean… when watching Streets of Fire.

-The film was the brainchild of Walter Hill who only 5 years earlier had written and directed the cult-classic, The Warriors.
+The film was the brainchild of Walter Hill who only five years earlier had written and directed the cult-classic, The Warriors.
 Somehow you feel as though these movies may exist in the same universe, but it really doesn’t matter.

 Short version here is, it is a fluff movie, and it will rot your teeth, but does anyone really care?
 There’s a fight with sledgehammers.
+Your arguments are moot.

 Watch this trailer and tell me you can resist it.